GeorgeGkas/iaas-debian/Readme.md

 Configure a clean Debian server.
 ---

 This repository holds the configuration procedure I used to setup a web server in one of my [Virtual Machines](https://en.wikipedia.org/wiki/Virtual_machine) ([IAAS service model](https://en.wikipedia.org/wiki/Cloud_computing#Infrastructure_as_a_service_.28IaaS.29)).
-Some techniques described bellow can be used on other [VM](https://en.wikipedia.org/wiki/Virtual_machine) running the same distro too, altough the initial state may differ.
+Some techniques described bellow can be used on other [VM](https://en.wikipedia.org/wiki/Virtual_machine) running the same distro too, although the initial state may differ.
 In my case I received the VM with a clean Debian Server installed on top, among with a plain text password and username to make the first sign in -written in a piece of paper and given to me by hand-.

 I tried to use the best practices, but that does not guarantee my configuration settings are suitable for every use.
 I took the time to document, as much as possible, each step.
 A basic understanding of Linux systems is good to have, but not required.
 Moreover, I go beyond than simple system configuration and analyze installation procedures of software packages that you might no need.